25A0/blob/README.md

-# Binary Lunar Objects Library
+# Binary Lunar OBjects library

 This is a simple helper utility for parsing binary data in Lua.

-BLOB is primarily a wrapper around a struct unpack function, spiced up with some quality of life improvements:
+Blob is primarily a wrapper around a struct unpack function, spiced up with some quality of life improvements:

  - No need to keep track of your reading offset